DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/22-Confidence-Intervals.md

 The 95% confidence interval is

 $$ - 0.09 \ \pm\ 1.96 \times  0.0284 \quad \to \quad (-0.146,- 0.034)$$
 We are 95\% confident that the difference in proportions of strokes in the control and treatment groups is between -0.146 and -0.034.
 Since this does not include zero, we are confident they are different.
 This supports the hypothesis tests.
+This confidence interval is not an accurate method for smaller samples sizes.
+This is because the actual coverage rate, the percentage of intervals that contain the true population parameter, will not be the nomial coverage rate.
+This means it is not true that 95% of similarly constructed 95% confidence intervals will contain the true parameter.
+This because the pooled estimate of the standard error is not accurate for small sample sizes.
+For the example above, the sample sizes are large and the performance of the method should be adequate.

 Of course, `R` has a built in function to calculate the hypothesis test and confidence interval for two proportions.